-Deseret Peak Wildeness Loop is a 7.5 mile moderately trafficked loop trail located near Grantsville, Utah that features a river and is only recommended for very experienced adventurers.
-The trail is primarily used for hiking, walking, nature trips, and birding and is accessible from June until October.
+Deseret Peak Wildeness Loop is a 7.5 mile moderately trafficked loop trail located near Grantsville, Utah that features a river and is rated as moderate.
+The trail is primarily used for hiking, walking, nature trips, and birding and is best used from June until October.

 Most of the area west of Salt Lake City is blasted by summer heat, a blank canvas for winter winds, and largely waterless (except for the enormous, shallow saline pond of Great Salt Lake, three times saltier than the ocean).
 No streams reach the sea from this area.
 The Stansbury Mountains are a 30-mile-long oasis of rugged beauty in this salt desert, especially in the spring.
 The mountains are named after U.S. Army Capt.
 Howard Stansbury, who led a surveying party around Great Salt Lake in 1849.
 Deseret Peak, 11,031 feet high, dominates the skyline for hundreds of miles.
 From its crest, the Skull Valley Indian Reservation and the militarys Dugway Proving Grounds are visible.
 The Stansbury Mountains, and Deseret Peak in particular, create their own weather systems and are sometimes shrouded with clouds while the Bonneville Salt Flats to the northwest (famous as a site for setting land speed records) bake under a clear sky.
 North Stansbury Mountains Wilderness Study Area is about 5 miles north of the designated Deseret Peak Wilderness; Cedar Mountains WSA is about 14 miles to the west.